Metacognition in Mathematics

 Researchers found error analysis benefits learners.
 Conceptual errors show misunderstanding (Cox, 1975).
 Procedural errors mean learners miscalculate (Ashlock, 2002).
 Strategic errors show the wrong method choice (Schoenfeld, 1985).
 Reading errors stem from misunderstanding questions (Newman, 1977).
 Different errors need different support, they noted.

 Use "favourite mistakes" as a classroom routine.
-Select interesting errors (without identifying students) and discuss them as a class.
-"This student wrote that 3/4 + 1/2 = 4/6.
+Select interesting errors (without identifying learners) and discuss them as a class.
+"This learner wrote that 3/4 + 1/2 = 4/6.
 What might they have been thinking?
 How could they have caught this error?"

 This cultivates resilience and enhances self-regulation in learners (Dweck, 2006).
 Learners view mistakes as chances to learn, not as personal failings (Bandura, 1977).
 Error analysis becomes useful for the learner (Hattie & Timperley, 2007).